boolean-uk/database-orm/README.md

 ## Instructions

-- Follow the "Development Process" below for each individual entity, and each individual relationship, in your Entity Relationship Diagram.
+- Follow the full "Development Process" below for each individual entity, and each individual relationship, in your Entity Relationship Diagram.
 - If you want to make any changes to an existing entity, follow the process for each change you want to make.

 ## Development Process